aroramayur/TabVert/README.md

 If you've come so far , why not install 'TabVert'.
 So get it here https://chrome.google.com/webstore/detail/tabvert/mccadpemnbkkcnbeoibpbacaehcmnifp
 Will warn you 'can read your browsing history'.
 Trust me, I am not NSA.

+What went into this : Javascript (promises/A+), Knockout JS